appdev-lessons/helper-methods-part-3/content.md

 Looks good?
 Great!
 Commit again.

-I want to note: there's an open [pull request for this project](https://github.com/appdev-projects/helper-methods-part-3/pull/1/files) on Github, that contains all of the changes we will be incrementally making in this lesson.
-That's a nice resource to occassionally glance at as we go throught the project to see a summary of changes on each file.
+I want to note: there's an open [pull request for this project](https://github.com/appdev-projects/helper-methods-part-3/pull/2/files) on Github, that contains all of the changes we will be incrementally making in this lesson.
+That's a nice resource to occasionally glance at as we go throught the project to see a summary of changes on each file.

 **BENP 00:27:00 to 00:33:30 is Q/A**